Ekamjot-Kaire/fast-pages/_posts/2022-09-07-applabquiz.md

   "What animal is on your partner's screen?"

-2. Person A has the cover of the song "I Love It" by Icona Pop Person B has the cover of the song "Royals" Lorde
+2. Person A has the cover of the song "Royals" by Lorde Person B has the cover of the song "I Love It" by Icona Pop

    "What song is shown on on your partner's screen?"